ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ### Copy Link

-Copies the web link to the file to buffer
+Copies the web link to the file

 ### Move

-Opens the dialog that allows moving the file to different Upload Directory or into another folder on same Upload Directory.
-If the usage for this file has been noted, the confirmation toggle is being included.
+Opens a dialog that enables you to move the file to a different Upload Directory or into another folder in the same Upload Directory.
+If a file your moving is in use it will display a notification, as well as a link to view where a give file is in use, and require the confirmation toggle to be switched on to move.

 ![Move File Dialog](_images/cp-file-manager-move-file.png)